 We know you are doing great work and we would love to hear more about your activities and what support you need from us in order to enhance your role.
 We also want you to be fully informed about what the RCN and the Union Learning Fund team are doing.

-The Learning Reps’ community, together with the Discussion zone (please see link on the left) are your areas where you can find news and access useful learning resources.
-We hope you will use the discussion zone to give us feedback, comments or suggestions you might have on any area of your role as an RCN activist.
+The Learning Representatives community, together with the Discussion Zone are your areas where you can find news and access useful learning resources.
+We hope you will use the Discussion Zone to give us feedback, comments or suggestions you might have on any area of your role as an RCN activist.

 The current priority areas for the ULF team work are: negotiating learning agreements, supporting learners in improving functional skills, and poviding learning resources for apprenticeships in the workplace.